byaruhaf/RWiOSBootcamp/Week4/README.md

 * Fixed Compatibility calculation in Compatibility Slider
 * Added animation to smooth the transition between animals in Compatibility Slider
 * UX Testing revealed users kept clicking the emojis of the  Compatibility Slider so added a tap Gesture Recognizer's to the emojis to move the slider to set positions.
-* Added XCTest for the calculateCompatibility function.
+* Added XCTest for the calculateCompatibility function in Compatibility Slider app.
+* Added UI Testing for Compatibility Slider app.